 Successful now in his mission, Dionysus ferried a very drunk Hephaestus to Mount Olympus on the back of a mule.
 Once back in Olympus, Hephaestus freed Hera, and the two reconciled.
 In turn, the Olympian gods made Hephaestus their honorary smith.

 Otherwise in Greek mythology, his return from his second exile merely happened once Zeus decided to forgive him.

-Why was Hephaestus Crippled?
+Why Was Hephaestus Crippled?

-Hephaestus was believed to have either had a physical deformation present at birth, or had been seriously crippled from one (or both) of his falls.
+Hephaestus was believed to have either had a physical deformation present at birth or had been seriously crippled from one (or both) of his falls.
 So, the “why” really depends on which variation of Hephaestus’ story you are more inclined to believe.
 Regardless, the falls from Mount Olympus caused undeniably severe physical damage to Hephaestus as well as some psychological trauma.

-How Does Hephaestus Feature in Greek Mythology?
+How is Hephaestus Featured in Greek Mythology?

 More often than not, Hephaestus plays a supportive role in myths.
 He, after all, is a humble craftsman – sort of.